in

 Average Salaries by Occupation in Newfoundland and Labrador

 Looking at average salaries by occupation, there is a wide range in Newfoundland and Labrador.
-Some of the highest paying jobs on an annual basis include:
+Nine of the highest-paying jobs in Newfoundland on an annual basis include:

 • Computer and information systems managers: ~ $124,800